-My nursing career has spanned many different areas, including teaching, obstetrics, and mental health (where my heart remains).
+My nursing career has spanned many different areas, including teaching nursing students, working and teaching in obstetrics, and working in acute care and community supports for mental health (where my heart remains).

-Doug and I have nine children and two amazing grandchildren between us.
+Doug and I have nine children and three beautiful grandchildren between us.
 We are truly blessed.

 Life can be tricky, and sometimes unpredictable.
 I try to go with the flow, and am a glass half full kind of girl!